 Transient tachypnea - newborn

-The first few breaths your baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.
+The first few breaths a baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.

-Leftover fluid in the lungs causes the baby to breathe rapidly and makes it harder for the baby to keep the small air sacs of the lungs open.
+Leftover fluid in the lungs causes the baby to breathe rapidly.
+It is harder for the small air sacs of the lungs to stay open.

 Transient tachypnea is more likely to occur in babies who were:

 - Delivered by C-section, especially if labor has not already started

 Newborns with transient tachypnea have breathing problems soon after birth, most often within 1 to 2 hours.

 - Rapid breathing, which may occur with noises such as grunting